e154/smart-home/doc/content/en/docs/plugins/moon.md

 &nbsp;

 In the **Smart Home** system, there is a "moon" plugin that allows displaying various parameters related to the phases of the moon and its position in the sky.
 This plugin provides access to the following parameters:

 1. `horizonState`: The `horizonState` parameter indicates the moon's state relative to the horizon.
-It can be either "aboveHorizon" or "belowHorizon".
+It can be either " aboveHorizon" or "belowHorizon".

 2. `phase`: The `phase` parameter displays the current phase of the moon.
-For example, "new_moon", "waxing_crescent", "first_quarter", "waxing_gibbous", "full_moon", "waning_gibbous", "third_quarter", "waning_crescent".
+For example, "new_moon", "waxing_crescent", " first_quarter", "waxing_gibbous", "full_moon", "waning_gibbous", "third_quarter", "waning_crescent".

 3. `azimuth`: The `azimuth` parameter indicates the azimuthal position of the moon in degrees.